SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 > [Comments]
 > Context - Donate/allocate resources
-> * Nick Nayfack: We will likely need web3 incentives that are more monetary to spark self governance.
+> * Deleted account: We will likely need web3 incentives that are more monetary to spark self governance.
 Business best practices are often a forum where many of these issues come to surface in enterprise environments.
 >

 Goals: